tlverse/tlverse-handbook/07-tmle3.md

 * Missing covariates are median (for continuous) or mode (for discrete) imputed, and additional covariates indicating imputation are generated
-* Observations missing either treatment or outcome variables are excluded.
+* Observations missing treatment variable are excluded.

 We implemented IPCW-TMLE to more efficiently handle missingness in the outcome variable, and we plan to implement an IPCW-TMLE to handle missingness in the